-- Check operating mode setting in commissioning assistant and remedy if necessary. - Check outside temperature sensor and connection to sensor (terminal 4). - Measure voltage at sensor input on HBMU heat management unit.
-Setpoint: 3.3 V- with sensor disconnected.
+- Check operating mode setting in commissioning assistant and remedy if necessary. - Check outside temperature sensor and connection to sensor (terminal 4). - Measure the voltage at the sensor input on the HBMU heat management unit.
+Set value: 3.3 V== with sensor disconnected.